Certain jobs come with obvious dangers. However, in most cases, it’s the long-term health hazards that are worth worrying about.

-Here are just a few ways that your job could be damaging your health without you even realising.
+Here are just a few ways that your job could be damaging your health without you even realizing it.

 It can also affect our spine and cause back problems later in life – especially for those of us craned over a computer screen.